buehler/mse-project-thesis-1/sections/02_definitions.md

 deployments.
 Sidecars are containers that enhance the functionality of the main container in a pod.
-An example for such a sidecar is a log collector, that collects log files written to the file system and forwards them to some log processing software [@burns:DesignPatternsForContainerSystems, section 4.1].
+An example for such a sidecar is a log collector, that collects log files written to the file system and forwards them towards some log processing software [@burns:DesignPatternsForContainerSystems, section 4.1].
 Another example is the Google CloudSQL Proxy^[<https://github.com/GoogleCloudPlatform/cloudsql-proxy>], which provides access to a CloudSQL instance from a pod without routing the whole traffic through Kubernetes services.